 - The purpose of the deed (i.e for the Grantor to Quit Claim a specific property to the Grantee),

 Additionally, § 58-2221(d) states that the full name and last known post-office address of the individual whom the property is conveyed (or their designee) is also required so that the County Clerk may mail tax statements.

 Formatting (§ 28-115(d)(e)(f)): The form must be presented in a particular manner to avoid it being rejected (and/or a fee being imposed).
 The following requirements must be met:

 - The name(s) of the signer(s) and the Notary Public must be plainly typed or printed under the signatures,

 - Sufficient space must be left for the necessary recording information and certification on a document,

 - The text should be at least 8-point in size.

-How to file a Quit Claim Deed in Kansas (§ 58-2221): In Kansas, a Quit Claim Deed must be filed at the Register of Deeds office in the county jurisdiction where the property in the Deed is located.
+In Kansas, § 58-2221 requires that all deeds to be filed at the Register of Deeds office in the county jurisdiction where the property is located.
 The Register will charge for their service; their fee schedule can be consulted prior to visiting.